adi-kmt/brew-scylla/Readme.md

 This is a coffee house backend for [the frontend app]().

 ## Design Choices
-- Using **ScyllaDB** as a proof of concept (PoC) to explore its capabilities and performance.
+- Using **CassandraDB** as a proof of concept (PoC) to explore its capabilities and performance.
-- **Elasticsearch** is used for search capabilities, allowing users to perform fast and flexible searches on product names, including partial and fuzzy matches.
+- **Levenshtein** is used for search capabilities, allowing users to perform fast and flexible searches on product names, which is in-memory instead of using a specific service like ElasticSearch or Lucene.
-- The web application is buuilt with **Go and the Gin framework** to handle requests.
+- The web application is built with **Go and the Fiber framework** to handle requests.

 ## DB schema
-Although ScyllaDB is a NoSQL database, it operates as a wide-column store.
+Although CassandraDB is a NoSQL database, it operates as a wide-column store.
 In this model, the schema requires that columns be pre-defined.
 This means that, unlike some other NoSQL databases that offer flexible or dynamic schemas, the structure of each table in ScyllaDB is fixed and must be defined at creation time.

 The schema used in this project is: